Northwest, Goddard, Maize South, Andale football teams to change classes

-The football classification list for the 2018-19 seasons, published by the KSHSAA on Tuesday morning, has several area teams on the move.
+The football classification list for the 2018-19 seasons, published by the KSHSAA on Tuesday morning, has several area teams on the move for the next two-year cycle.

-Among the more important changes were Wichita Northwest dropping to Class 5A for the next two-year cycle, Andale falling to Class 3A, and Goddard dropping to Class 4A.
-Maize South making the jump back up to 5A was expected.
+Among the most important changes involved four of the area’s best football programs, as Northwest will fall to Class 5A, Goddard will fall to Class 4A, Andale will fall to Class 3A, and Maize South will jump up to Class 5A.

-The majority of the Central Plains League — Belle Plaine, Chaparral, Conway Springs, Douglass, Garden Plain, and Independent, — dropped to 2A, while Medicine Lodge fell all the way to 8-man I.
+The Central Plains League was also drastically changed, as the majority of the league — Belle Plaine, Chaparral, Conway Springs, Douglass, Garden Plain, and Independent — will drop to 2A and Medicine Lodge will transition to 8-man football.

-This all comes after member schools in the KSHSAA voted to change the football classification model starting in 2018.
-Now there is a lone 4A division with 32 teams, while 3A and 2A each have 48 teams and 1A has been resurrected and will have 31 teams.
+The new format for football classifications was adopted after member schools in the KSHSAA voted to change the model starting in 2018.
+Instead of two division in 4A, there is a lone 32-team division in 4A, while 3A and 2A now have 48 teams each and 1A has been resurrected and will have 31 teams.

-The KSHSAA also released its classification list for the 2017-18 season for all sports except football on Tuesday morning.
-There were few significant changes with the most notable one in the area Maize South moving up to 5A and Arkansas City moving down to 4A.
+Also released on Tuesday by the KSHSAA were the classifications for all sports except football for the current school year.
+There were only a handful of changes across the state with the only one in the area being Maize South moving up to 5A and Arkansas City moving down to 4A.

-Changes for the 2018-19 football cycle can be seen below, while the complete list can be found here.
-A complete list for the 2017-18 classifications for all sports except football can be seen here.
+A complete copy of the football classifications for the 2018-19 seasons can be viewed here.
+A complete copy of the all-sports classifications for the current school year can be found here.

 New to Class 6A